mflynn23/project2-etl-group1/README.md

 * Gun Violence Queries:
     * Number of incidents by city
         * Philadelphia has the 2nd most incidents in the US
-    * 20 most dealy gun incidents of 2022
+    * Most deadly gun incident of 2022
         * Uvalde, TX with 22 deaths and 17 injuries